JBartholomewMN/Image-Classification-Sandbox/README.md

 ## Introduction

 The Image Classification Sandbox is an environment enabling quick and easy construction of classification networks for experimentation.
-The Sandbox has 4 building blocks for experimentation including some visual transformers, which can be mixed and matched arbitrarily for a custom network, or assembled to build popular networks (such as Darknet-53).
+The Sandbox has 4 building blocks for experimentation __including some visual transformers__, which can be mixed and matched arbitrarily for a custom network, or assembled to build popular networks (such as Darknet-53).
 The datasets that are supported are MNIST, ImageNet, and STL10.

 ## Try An Experiment